TRACK CHAIRS

 david.duenas.cid@pg.edu.pl

-The Digital Government Emerging Topics Mini-Track provides a home for incubating new topics and emergent technologies in Digital Government research.
-Digital Government as an academic field is evolving towards the Next Generation Digital Government; new directions of research and practice are emerging while others are becoming accepted as foundational.
-These developments take place at the crossroads of different academic disciplines and in close connection to the practices in governments around the globe.
-However, the foundations of the field could still be identified more explicitly and rigorously.
-This mini-track invites papers positioned in relation to the foundations of Digital Government contributing to the evolution of the field, to clarifications and conceptualisations, or to addressing novel issues, innovative trends, and emerging technologies.
+The Digital Government Emerging Topics Minitrack provides a home for incubating new topics and emergent technologies in Digital Government research.
+Digital Government as an academic field has evolved and matured over more than two decades.
+While many subjects have become foundational, the field is also substantially shaped by ever evolving new directions of research and practice.
+The developments take place at the crossroads of different academic disciplines and in close connection to the practices in governments around the globe.
+This minitrack invites papers positioned in relation to the foundations of Digital Government and contributing to the evolution of the field, to clarifications and conceptualizations, or to addressing novel issues, innovative trends, and emerging technologies.

-Submissions must speak specifically to the emerging nature of a technology or a specific topic and how the research presented builds new understanding by relating the research to the central developments in the field of Digital Government.
-Topics and research areas include but are not limited to:
+Submissions must specifically tackle the emerging nature of a technology or a specific topic and how the research presented builds new understanding.
+Submitted research needs also to relate to the central developments in the field of Digital Government.
+Topics and research areas include, but are not limited, to:

 - Emergent technologies and Digital Government